xiv-gear-planner/deployment/README.md

 - foo.com/math/(.+) is routed to the math corner

 In addition, there are several subdomains for beta releases, such as atest.xivgear.app, btest.xivgear.app, etc.

+Finally, in terms of storage:
+- Data API uses OCI object storage (or local storage for testing)
+- Storage API uses Oracle NoSQL (this will be changed to object storage at some point)